adno/wikipedia-word-frequency-clean/README.md

 | Spanish<sub>regex</sub> | [1,124,362](results/eswiki-frequency-20221020.tsv.xz) | [987,228](results/eswiki-frequency-20221020-lower.tsv.xz) | [1,124,249](results/eswiki-frequency-20221020-nfkc.tsv.xz) | [987,097](results/eswiki-frequency-20221020-nfkc-lower.tsv.xz) | 685,238,612 | 3,637,655 |
 | Chinese<sub>jieba, <b>experimental</b></sub> | [1,422,156](results/zhwiki-frequency-20221020.tsv.xz) | [1,404,023](results/zhwiki-frequency-20221020-lower.tsv.xz) | [1,422,029](results/zhwiki-frequency-20221020-nfkc.tsv.xz) | [1,403,918](results/zhwiki-frequency-20221020-nfkc-lower.tsv.xz) | 271,265,437 | 2,456,160 |

+The word lists for all the above languages are generated from dumps from 20 October 2022.

 Furthermore, the project provides a script for generating the lists that can be applied to other Wikipedia languages.

 ## About the wordlist files